fau-fablab/FabLabKasse/README.md

 # Code style guide

+All contributions should have a good coding style:

+## Low level (formatting, docs)

+- Run pylint and fix all warnings and errors (except line length) as far as possible.
-- follow PEP8, except that a longer line length is okay if it helps readability
+- Follow the conventions set in PEP8, except that a longer line length is okay if it helps readability
   - to fix whitespace, you can use `autopep8 --in-place --max-line-length=9999 $file"
 - write reStructuredText formatted function docstrings, example:
 ```
 def do_something(value):
     """